jalaaJ/microservices-app/README.md

 2. **./start-app.sh**

 This script assumes you have proper permissions to run sudo service mongodb start and that your directory structure includes backend and frontend folders!

+## Starting the application using Docker

+1. **Run MongoDB**
+    docker run -d --name app-mongodb -p 27017:27017 -v mongo_data:/data/db mongo:latest

+2. **Build and Run the Backend Container**
+    Make sure you're in the project root, then run:

+    docker build -t app-backend ./backend
+    docker run -d --name backend -p 5001:5001 --env-file .env app-backend

+3. **Build and Run the Frontend Container**
+    Make sure you're in the project root, then run:

+    docker build -t app-frontend ./frontend
+    docker run -d --name frontend -p 5000:5000 --env-file .env app-frontend

+# This way we load the environment variables at runtime, and we run each container separately.